klustic/sc19-lab-docs/Lab2.md

 So, we get an error and processing stops if we include an invalid tag (i.e. other than `hmac`, `data`, and `backup`).

-Interestingly, it seems like the error message includes the content of the invalid tag.
+Interestingly, it seems like the error message includes the content of the invalid element.
 Let's test that theory, by changing that outer tag back to `backup` and adding a new element:

 ![Invalid tag with data](./images/2-invalid-tag.png)

 ![Data reflected in error message](./images/2-invalid-tag-error-1.png)

-Let's see what happens if we exclude some required tags.
-Delete the `data` and `hmac` elements and import your file.
+To test the application's behavior when critical elements are missing, delete the `data` and `hmac` elements and import your XML file.
 What happened?

 ## Discovering an XXE bug

-From previous work, we know that when an XML document is imported we can include invalid tags and the parser will return an error that include the body of that element.
-This may be a good candidate for XXE!
+From our previous work, we know that we can include and invalid element and the handler will return an error that includes the body of that element.
+This means that we can get the application to cough up data it thinks doesn't belong, which may make it a good candidate for XXE!

-In an XML External Entity vulnerability, a vulnerable XML parser is coerced into including a resource from the network or from disk into the XML document.
+If an application is vulnerable to XXE, the XML parser is coerced into reading a resource from the network or from disk and echoing those contents back to the attacker.
 Let's see if we can make that happen here.

 Create a malicious payload: